sci-visus/openvisuspy/examples/chess/ReadMe.md

 - `/mnt/data1/nsdf/workflow`    all the convert-workflow generated data (symbolic linked to .workflow)
 - `/mnt/data1/nsdf/visus-cache` openvisus cache if needed

+# DONE

+Disabled cronjob. ref Dan Riley

+- *There's an issue with gmail rejecting cron jobs delivery reports from our systems that I'm working on finding a workaround.
+Until then, if you have a non-gmail address we could use as your forwarding address, that would simplify things.
+If not, please don't create any more every-minute cron jobs, as they're all generating mail that's ending up bouncing to postmaster.*

+Overall picture
+- see chess-diagram
+- Updated (and broke) httpd OpenVisus.
+FIxed it with all the paths
+- now nginx acts as a proxy for (*) bokeh app (*) apache mod visus
+- two security: apache passowrds and active directory (Bokeh auth module)

+- Active Directory
+-   now a BOKEH secret for each app
+-   TODO: expiration?
+I think they will last for some days
+-   Fixed problems with bokeh --prefix (not working with AD; Open Bug).
+SOlved using proxy instuction
+-   login/logout was not working for NGINX redirect problems/

+Metatada system:
+- query should be ok now?
+- fixed requests problem related to certificatates

+Groups
+- We can have parallel workflow running easily
+- Zero trust, all separated

+Misc:
+- auto init procedure (see workflow.sh)

 # Setup Conda env

 ```bash